-• A result of "Ready for CSU College-Level English Courses" located on the STAR report of the CSU Early Assessment Program (EAP) taken in the 11th grade as part of the California Standards Test.

-- A score of 550 or above on the critical reading section of the College Board SAT Reasoning test taken April 1995 or later. - A score of 24 or above on the English section of the ACT taken October 1989 or later. - A score of 680 or above on the re-centered and adjusted College Board SAT II: Writing Test taken May 1998 or later. - A score of 3, 4, or 5 on either the Language and Composition or the Composition and Literature examination of the College Board Advanced Placement program. - A score of 4-7 on the Higher Level English A1 International Baccalaureate examination. - Completion and transfer of a course that satisfies the General Education-Breadth or Intersegmental General Education Transfer Curriculum (IGETC) written communication requirement, provided this course was completed with a grade of C or better.
+- A result of "Ready for CSU College-Level English Courses" located on the STAR report of the CSU Early Assessment Program (EAP) taken in the 11th grade as part of the California Standards Test. - A score of 550 or above on the critical reading section of the College Board SAT Reasoning test taken April 1995 or later. - A score of 24 or above on the English section of the ACT taken October 1989 or later. - A score of 680 or above on the College Board SAT writing section. - A score of 3, 4, or 5 on either the Language and Composition or the Composition and Literature examination of the College Board Advanced Placement program. - A score of 4-7 on the Higher Level English A1 International Baccalaureate examination. - Completion and transfer of a course that satisfies the General Education-Breadth or Intersegmental General Education Transfer Curriculum (IGETC) composition or critical thinking requirement, provided this course was completed with a grade of C or better.